AaltoSciComp/scicomp-docs/triton/overview.rst

   E5-2680 v3 @ 2.50GHz and memory configuration 256GB DDR4-2400.
   There are 4x Tesla P100 16GB cards per node.

+* 2 Nvidia DGX-1 compute nodes for gpu computing.
+CPUs are 2x20 core
+  Xeon E5-2698 v4 @ 2.2GHz and memory configuration 512GB DDR4-2133.
+  There are 8x Tesla V100 16GB cards per node.
+These nodes have a special operating system, unlike the rest of the cluster, and thus these nodes require special considerations.
+See :doc:`the DGX page <usage/dgx>`.

 .. include:: ref/hardware.rst